 Humans come in a full spectrum of shapes, sizes and shades.
 One factor responsible for creating all the beautiful diversity in skin tones, hair and eye color is melanin.
 Melanin helps protect our skin from harmful UV rays.
-When a body produces an excess of melanin as a form of protection, hyperpigmentation happens – dark spots that appear on your body, particularly your face, hands and decolletage, that were not there when you were younger.
+When a body produces an excess of melanin as a form of protection, hyperpigmentation happens, and dark spots may appear on your body that were not there when you were younger.
+Hyperpigmentation can occur on your face, hands and decolletage.

 While you may have been living with this discoloration for years, you don’t have to.
 There are ways to correct this skin concern and, further, help prevent more hyperpigmentation in the future.
 Let’s get geeky and talk a little about human biology.